miller79/spring-boot-benchmark/README.md

 This application is a Spring Boot application that uses `spring-boot-starter-data-rest`.

-### spring-boot-benchmark-camel-activemq
+### spring-boot-benchmark-activemq

-This application takes the spring-boot-benchmark-original and adds `camel-activemq-starter`.
+This application takes the spring-boot-benchmark-original and adds `spring-boot-starter-activemq`.

 ### spring-boot-benchmark-all